Building a website for an online design school

 2024

-This project was my first case study, completed during a bootcamp focused on learning the fundamentals of design.
+I worked on this project during a bootcamp.
 The product I worked on was an online school offering courses in UX and UI design.

-As this project was a learning experience for me, I handled every stage of the process—from research and brainstorming to wireframes and final designs.
-While the concept of the online design school was provided, I learned to apply different stages of design thinking to the project, gaining a deeper understanding of how design can serve as a problem-solving tool.
+As this project was a learning experience for me, I handled every stage of the process alone.
+While the concept of the online design school was provided, I learned to apply different stages of design thinking to the project and gained a deeper understanding of how design can serve as a problem-solving tool.

 Data Gathering and Research